Columbia Community Service Grantees

 aims to prepare urban youth to compete at high academic levels by using intensive legal and educational programs to foster vision, develop academic skills, and enhance confidence.

-is dedicated to community-based models of elder care, and works through the power of intergenerational partnerships, as they help to support those who continue to provide us with vital legacies.
+is dedicated to community-based models of elder care, and works through the power of intergenerational partnerships.

 helps frail and at-risk, elderly residents of Morningside Gardens remain comfortably and safely in their own homes with as much independence, and for as long as possible.